DigitalGenesisDev/QuestToolboxV2/README.md

-# QuestToolboxPython
+# QuestToolboxV2
-Python GUI version of the batch QuestToolbox
+A newer remade version of QuestToolbox made with React